dxganta/onchain-identity-solution/README.md

 ## Solutions
 ### For #1 & #2
-For the first 2 problems, I built a dapp which queries the blockchain for the "ProposalCreated" & "VoteCast" events emitted by the Sovryn's Governor contract and shows them in a simple frontend.
+For the first 2 problems, I built a dapp which queries the blockchain for the Proposals Created & the Votes Cast by a delegator and shows them in a simple frontend.
 The user is able to search by delegator address.

 ### For #3
 But the 3rd problem is a little tricky.
 How do you figure out how knowledgable someone is about the Sovryn Protocol? <br>Well, back in school, how did our teachers figure out who is good in mathematics and who is bad?<br> Tests right!!!<br> And thats the path I took.
 Tests, But on the BLOCKCHAIN!<br>